Rivenator101/TEJ3-Rivenator101/mini_projects/study-notes/d1-topics.md

 * A **function prototype** tells the compiler: “I’ll define this function later.”
 * `void` → the function doesn’t return a value.

-**Explanation:**
-*"We declare these functions at the top so the main function can call them before they are defined."*
+*We declare these functions at the top so the main function can call them before they are defined.*

 ---